prometheusXN/D-LADAN/README.md

 Here, we briefly described the structure of the project and the functionality of each subfolder, as follow:

 ```
+Config			// [important] the config of our D-LADAN and some baselines
 data
 ├── candidates
 │   ├── candidates1.zip			// [important] candidate zipfile 1(for query 1-50)